Ballon d'Or: Criteria

 Nevertheless, critics have occasionally described the award as a "popularity contest", criticizing its voting process, its bias in favour of attacking players, and the idea of systematically singling out an individual in a team sport.

 Winners

-Lionel Messi won the most Ballons d'Or in history, with eight wins in three different decades.
-He is also the record holder for most consecutive wins, with four between 2009 and 2012.
+Lionel Messi has won a record eight Ballons d'Or across three different decades, and holds the record for most consecutive wins, with four between 2009 and 2012.

-Cristiano Ronaldo has been nominated for the Ballon d'Or a record eighteen times, and is a five-time winner.
+Cristiano Ronaldo has been nominated for the Ballon d'Or a record eighteen times and is a five-time winner.